mathworks/matlab-azure-devops-extension/overview.md

 ![tasks](https://user-images.githubusercontent.com/48831250/193909715-1c90eb94-d89d-458d-80bc-2fee4c20c760.png)

 ### Install MATLAB
-Install a specific version of MATLAB.
+Use the **Install MATLAB** task to run MATLAB code and Simulink models with a specific version of MATLAB.
+When you specify this task as part of your pipeline, the task installs your preferred MATLAB release (R2021a or later) on a Linux&reg;, Windows&reg;, or macOS agent and prepends it to the `PATH` system environment variable.
+If you do not specify a release, the task installs the latest release of MATLAB.

 Specify the task in your pipeline YAML using the `InstallMATLAB` key.
+The task accepts optional arguments.

 | Argument  | Description |
 |-----------|-------------|